TeneikaAskew/TeneikaAskew/README.md

 # Who's Teneika and What's She Building? 👩🏽‍🏫 📊

-Hi 👋🏽 I'm a Global Analytics and Agile Leader, <strong>Teacher and Mentor</strong> who is passionate about bringing <em>data fluency and technology together to elevate, build and expanding organizations and communities</em>.
+Hi 👋🏽 I'm a Global Analytics and Agile Leader, <strong>Teacher and Mentor</strong> who is passionate about bringing <em>data fluency and technology together to elevate, build and expand organizations and communities</em>.
 I have over 9️⃣ years of experience providing analytics, business process improvement and consulting services.
 I enjoy and specialize in data analyses 📉 around financial, talent and operational data and driving workforce strategies for Fortune 500 companies.

 <strong>Awards</strong> 🎉 | <strong>US Digital Leader</strong>.
 Women of Color in STEM - Technology All Star Award Recipient.
 People Analytics World Speaker.
 Grace Hopper Women of Color in Tech Scholar.
 Society of Women Engineers Speaker.
 Distinguished Scholar and Honors level in Data Science for All fellowship.